byllyfish/finsy/examples/hello/README.md

 $ ./demonet/run.sh
 ```

-After a couple of seconds, the controller should connect to the switches running in MiniNet.
+After a couple of seconds, the controller should connect to the switches running in Mininet.
 You
 should see log messages like this for each switch.

 ```